-The Malino Collection of photos document the state of Israel during its first decade of existence.
+The Malino Collection of photos documents the state of Israel during its first decade of existence

 The photos were taken by Rabbi Jerome R. Malino, father of Frances Malino, the Sophia Moses Robison Professor of Jewish Studies and History at Wellesley College, on his first trip to Israel in 1955-6.